-Four Lions was formed in late 2014 by singer/guitarist/chief songwriter Shann Lions, who liked his new band so much that he named himself after them.
-He is completed by Keith MacQueen (lead guitar/vocals), Stephen Briggs (keyboards, Hammond), Gavan Moncrieff (drums), and newbie Bradley Bradford (bass).
-Original bassist Greg Perry amicably departed in early 2019.
+Four Lions was formed in late 2014 by singer/guitarist/chief songwriter Shann Lions.
+He is completed by Keith MacQueen (lead guitar/vocals), Stephen Briggs (keyboards, Hammond organ), Gavan Moncrieff (drums, percussion), and Bradley Bradford (bass).

 Three albums followed in quick succession - Charing Cross (2015), Vahland (2016), and Golden Triangle (2017), all released on the band's own label Verse Chorus Verse.

 The band's fourth album Hard Days, which came out in May 2019, was Melbourne Herald Sun’s Album of the Week - a first for an independent, regionally based act.

 Four Lions unleashed Black And White on April 29, 2021.
 Black and White is the first single from their forthcoming 5th album Wide Awake.